Ralph Walter Graystone Wyckoff

-Ralph Walter Graystone Wyckoff, Sr. (August 9, 1897 in Geneva, New York – November 3, 1994 in Tucson, Arizona) was an American scientist and pioneer of X-ray crystallography.
-He was elected member of the National Academy of Sciences in 1949 and Foreign member of the Royal Society, on April 19, 1951.
+Ralph Walter Graystone Wyckoff, Sr. (August 9, 1897 – November 3, 1994), or simply Ralph Wyckoff, was an American chemist and pioneer of X-ray crystallography.
+He also made contributions to vaccine developments against epidemic typhus and other viruses.

 Biography

-He was the son of judge Abram Ralph Wyckoff and Ethel Agnes Catchpole.
-He studied at Hobart College, where he made Bachelor of Science in 1916, continued at Cornell University, where he obtained his Ph.D. in 1919.
+Wyckoff was the son of judge Abram Ralph Wyckoff and Ethel Agnes Catchpole.
+He studied at Hobart College, where he obtained a Bachelor of Science in 1916.
+He continued his studies at Cornell University, where he obtained his Ph.D. in 1919.
 In 1916, he published his first scientific paper (of more than 400) at the age of nineteen in the Journal of the American Chemical Society.
 Under Shoji Nishikawa, he presented his thesis about the crystallographic resolution of the structures of NaNO3 and CsICl2 in 1919.

-He continued working in X-ray crystallography and wrote several books about the topic.
+Wyckoff continued working in X-ray crystallography and wrote several books about the topic.
 Wyckoff's 1922 book, The Analytical Expression of the Results of the Theory of Space Groups, contained tables with the positional coordinates, both general and special, permitted by the symmetry elements.
 This book was the forerunner of International Tables for X-ray Crystallography, which first appeared in 1935.
 Both general and special positions are also called Wyckoff positions in his honor.